 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's Directors and executive officers and persons who beneficially own more than 10% of the Company common stock to file with the SEC reports showing ownership of and changes of ownership in shares of the Company's common stock and other equity securities.
-On the basis of reports and representations submitted by the Company's Directors, executive officers, and greater-than-10% owners, the Company believes that all required Section 16(a) filings for fiscal year 2015 were timely made except for the following: One late report on Form 4 filed on September 28, 2015, reporting five transactions for John Kamin, one late report on Form 4 filed on November 5, 2015, reporting one transaction for Phelps Lambert, one late report on Form 4 filed on November 5, 2015, reporting one transaction for Kelly Stanley, and one late report on Form 4 filed on November 5, 2015, reporting one transaction for Linda White.
+On the basis of reports and representations submitted by the Company's Directors, executive officers, and greater-than-10% owners, the Company believes that all required Section 16(a) filings for fiscal year 2017 were timely made except for the following: One late report on Form 4 filed on February 21, 2017, reporting one transaction for James Sandgren and one late report on Form 4 filed on April 24, 2017, reporting one transaction for Linda White.